Bendigo Writers Festival boycott: Reactions and aftermath

+Review

 Andrew Cooney, CEO of the City of Greater Bendigo, announced on 19 August at a council meeting that there would be a review of the 2025 writers' festival.
-At a Greater Bendigo City Council meeting on 15 September, Victorian Socialists councillor Owen Cosgriff called greater transparency from council on the circumstances that led to the boycott, saying that decisions of the council in advance of the code of conduct release had not been fully revealed.
-Cosgriff also added that the code of conduct and resultant boycott had caused great damage to Bendigo's reputation.
+At a Greater Bendigo City Council meeting on 15 September, Victorian Socialists councillor Owen Cosgriff called for greater transparency from the council on the circumstances that led to the boycott, saying that decisions of the council in advance of the code of conduct release had not been fully revealed.
+Cosgriff added that the code of conduct and resultant boycott had caused great damage to Bendigo's reputation.
 The review began in October 2025, with a public survey released to solicit feedback from attendees, writers and local stakeholders.
 On behalf of the City of Greater Bendigo, Cooney stated that "the 2025 festival was not the festival we wanted to hold".

+The review, released in December 2025, recommended a one-year hiatus for the festival.
+Citing public feedback, the report stated there was a desire from residents to see the festival continue, but determined that delivering the festival in 2026 without operational changes would "only exacerbate the reputational damage incurred in 2025".
+On 15 December 2025, Greater Bendigo City Council voted for a resolution which confirmed the festival would return in 2027, and which expressed "sincere regret" for the impact the code of conduct had on writers such as Abdel-Fattah, as well as local businesses and other participants in the festival.